typoworx-de/backuppc-tools/README.md

 	$> ssh backuppc@[client-machine-host-or-ip]

 8)	manually execute the backup-script:

 	$> /usr/local/backuppc/bin/pre_backup

 9)	If everything run's fine, setup your automatic environment.
 	BackupPC is recommended.
-For every other software make shure your backup-server executes this script every time before starting to backup!
+For every other software make sure your backup-server executes this script every time before starting to backup!